Monday, March 09, 2009

 tells me you are hydrogen"

 His mother will be proud too.
 Perhaps she will not clap along or clap too loud, but she will indulge him with a smile.
 History after all, repeats itself.
-Or does it?
+Doesn't it?

 Sunday, March 26, 2006